Pumacode04/Darissa-PythonThinker1/revision.md

 del(students[0])
 students.pop(len(students) - 1)
 print(students)
-# Geng Woon, Darissa, Walden, Guhaan
+# XinGeng Woon, Darissa, Walden, Guhaan, Tyler
 # Q7 Using a while loop, print out all the multiples of 3 and 5 that are less than or equal to 20
 Expected output:
 3 is a multiple of 3